galminyana/galminyana.github.io/Assignment07.md

 <img src="https://galminyana.github.io/img/A07_TwoFish_Crypter_Compile.png" width="75%" height="75%">

 #### Decrypt and Execute the Shellcode
-To decrypt, in the file TwoFish_Decrypter.c is needed to:
+To decrypt, in the file [TwoFish_Decrypter.c](https://github.com/galminyana/SLAE64/blob/main/Assignment07/TwoFish_Decrypter.c), is needed to:
 - Put the hex value for the IV in the `IV[IV_SIZE]` string
 - Put the hex encrypted shellcode in the `code[]` string